bsoc-bitbyte/busify/Contributing.md

  1. Please remember to include an .env file in both the frontend and backend directories.
  You can reference any two of the environment variables present in Discord for your configuration.

- 2.Ensure Docker is running throughout the setup process.
+ 2. Ensure Docker is running throughout the setup process.
 Make sure both the Redis stack and Progress components are up and running.

  3. Right-click on homepage, inspect, navigate to console, access application > cookies, delete JWT files to troubleshoot login issues.